nafg/reactive/reactive-web-demo/src/main/resources/site/web/Properties.md

 #### `updateOn`
-Calling this method with one or more `DomEventSource`s will register a `JsEventStream` with it that fires the property's value whenever the browser raises that event.
-When `Page`s are subsequently added to the `DomProperty` (for instance when it's rendered), updates to the property will reach the server.
+Calling this method with one or more `DomEventSource`s will register a `JsEventStream` with it that fires the property’s value whenever the browser raises that event.
+When `Page`s are subsequently added to the `DomProperty` (for instance when it’s rendered), updates to the property will reach the server.
 In the case of `DomProperty` they will be fired from its `values` event stream, and in the case of `PropertyVar` it will contain the new value.
 Returns the `DomProperty` or `PropertyVar`.